Daiamami Genki: Career

 He made his debut in January, 2016.
 Because of his amateur success he was granted a makushita tsukedashi allowing him to skip the lower divisions of sumo.
 He quickly rose up the ranks recording only one make-koshi or losing record on the way to the makuuchi division.
 He won the jūryō division yūshō or championship in July 2017 and followed up with another kachi-koshi or winning record in September.
 He made his makuuchi debut in November 2017 at the rank of maegashira 14.
 After a 6–9 record he produced kachi-koshi or winning records in his second and third top division tournaments, and was promoted to his highest rank to date of maegashira 11 in May.
 However he scored only 4–11 in this tournament and was demoted back to jūryō.
 He returned to makuuchi after the September 2018 tournament where he scored 11–4, losing a playoff for the championship to Tokushōryū.
 He was unable to get winning records in the November 2018 and January 2019 tournaments and was demoted to jūryō again.
 He returned to makuuchi in March 2020 following an 11-4 record in the previous tournament, but could only score 5–10 and was again demoted.
 He returned to the top division a year later in March 2021, and managed to remain in makuuchi for three straight tournaments, but fell back to jūryō in September 2021.
-In May 2022 he took part in a playoff for the jūryō championship after an 11–4 record, but he was defeated by Nishikifuji.
+During the year 2022, Daiamami rose twice to a position to win the jūryō championship with a score of 11–4.
+However, he failed both times, the first time against Nishikifuji in May and the second time against Ōshōma in November.
+In 2023, Daiamami again found himself in a potential championship-winning situation at the July tournament, where he was, however, defeated on the final day in a playoff against Atamifuji.

 Fighting style

 Daimami is a yotsu-sumo wrestler who prefers grappling techniques to pushing or thrusting.
 His favoured grip on his opponent's mawashi is migi-yotsu, a left hand outside, right hand inside position.
-His most common winning kimarite is a straightforward yori-kiri, or push out.
+His most common winning kimarite is a straightforward yori-kiri, or force out.